Cantinflas: Early and personal life

 Mario Fortino Alfonso Moreno Reyes was born in Santa María la Redonda neighborhood of Mexico City, then grew up in Tepito.
 He was one of eight children born to Pedro Moreno Esquivel, an impoverished mail carrier, and María de la Soledad Reyes Guízar (from Cotija, Michoacán).
 Moreno's mother, Soledad Reyes, came from an affluent family, but was disinherited when she married Pedro Moreno.
 The other children were Pedro, José ("Pepe"), Eduardo, Esperanza, Catalina, Enrique, and Roberto.

-He made it through difficult situations with the quick wit and street smarts that he would later apply in his films.
+He made it through challenging situations with the quick wit and street smartness, that he would later apply in his films.
 His comic personality led him to a circus tent show, and from there to legitimate theatre and film.

 He married Valentina Ivanova Zubareff, of Russian ethnicity, on 27 October 1936 and remained with her until her death in January 1966.
 A son was born to Moreno in 1961 by another woman; the child was adopted by Valentina Ivanova and was named Mario Arturo Moreno Ivanova, causing some references to erroneously refer to him as "Cantinflas' adopted son".
 Moreno Ivanova died on 15 May 2017, of a presumed heart attack.

 Moreno served as president of one of the Mexican actors' guilds known as Asociación Nacional de Actores (ANDA, "National Association of Actors") and as first secretary general of the independent filmworkers' union Sindicato de Trabajadores de la Producción Cinematográfica (STPC).
 Following his retirement, he devoted his life to helping others through charity and humanitarian organizations, especially those dedicated to helping children.
 His contributions to the Roman Catholic Church and orphanages made him a folk hero in Mexico.

 He was a Freemason, initiated at Chilam Balam Lodge.

 In 1961, Cantinflas appeared with U.S. Vice President Lyndon B. Johnson at shopping centers and supermarkets in San Antonio, Texas, to support the successful Democratic nominee to the United States House of Representatives for Texas's 20th congressional district, Henry B. Gonzalez, who defeated his Republican challenger, John W. Goode.
 Gonzalez was the first Hispanic elected to the Texas State Senate and as a U.S. congressman from Texas.